Bills head coach Sean McDermott addresses odd 9/11 speech from 2019 team meeting

 But the 9/11 speech wasn't the only example in Dunne's story.
 McDermott reportedly gave a bizarre speech about a woman who intentionally drove into the Niagara River, building up details about attempts to rescue her before saying that she died.

-"The complete absence of a point had some players biting their tongues, trying their hardest not to laugh," Dunne wrote regarding the Niagara Falls speech.
+"The complete absence of a point had some players biting their tongues, trying their hardest not to laugh," Dunne wrote regarding the speech.

 It's unclear how McDermott currently leads his team meetings.
 With the Bills off to a 6-6 start, one can only hope he has developed different motivational tactics as they aim to make up ground in the playoff race.